Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 If just maybe… especially if you need to start on a smaller budget to test the waters.

-If your advertising campaign is limited to a small geographic area, Google AdWords might be the platform where you’ll gain significant search volume, depending on your keywords and match types.
+If your advertising campaign is limited to a small geographic area, Google Ads might be the platform where you’ll gain significant search volume, depending on your keywords and match types.
 Higher search volume means more potential customers for your business.

-They’re both great platforms with their own advantages and disadvantages.
+They’re both great platforms with their advantages and disadvantages.
 But the analyst inside of all great advertisers should prefer to test both.
-See if you can stack on additional leads for motivated house sellers, cash buyers, tenants… you name it… by adding Bing to the mix.
+See if you can stack on additional leads for motivated house sellers, cash buyers, and tenants… you name it… by adding Bing to the mix.

 You’ll see, in time, which performs better for your market and budget.